-Welcome to episode #023 of the SDS Podcast.
+Welcome to episode #023 of the Super Data Science Podcast.
 Here we go!

 Today's guest is Marketing Expert Sam Flegal